azsaeed/AzS-Netscan/README.md

 Relase: 2018-09-04

 # Licensing
-AzS - NetScan v1.0 is licensed under the terms of the GNU General Public License Version 3, you will find a copy of this license in the LICENSE file included in the source package.
+AzSa - NetScan v1.0 is licensed under the terms of the GNU General Public License Version 3, you will find a copy of this license in the LICENSE file included in the source package.

 # Documentation